 Grapes: Average Brix 28.3˚

-Fermentation: Grapes destemmed and fully crushed into small (1-5 ton capacity) fermentors.
-Natural yeast fermentation; pressed at six days.
-Uninoculated malolactic.
+Fermentation: Grapes destemmed and fully crushed to small (1-5 ton capacity) fermentors; natural yeast fermentation; pressed at eight days; natural malolactic.

 View this wine on CellarTracker